Question

 Verification

-Ideal when your audit process involved comparing information across multiple sources to ensure consistency and accuracy
+Perfect when you verified accuracy by comparing information from multiple sources or using different methods to ensure consistency and reliability

 Benchmarked

-Perfect when your audit work involved comparing performance, processes, or metrics against industry standards or best practices
+Use when you compared performance, processes, or practices against industry standards or best practices to identify improvement opportunities

 Substantiated